Q: Does my project need a Project Proposal to start?

 Q: Should a Work Group create a new PSS when creating a new Release of a Standard?

-A: This is required for Normative and Informative artifacts only.
+A: This is required for Normative and Informative artifacts only (STUs do not require a new PSS for a new release).
 In most all cases, there will be a significant enough change in the newer Release of the Standard to warrant a new PSS.
 New balloted products require a PSS, for example, adding ITS to an existing project creating a DAM (Domain Analysis Model).
-Also, a new PSS helps for tracking and historical purposes, as a new PSS assists HQ in keeping a one-to-one relationship of standards to projects (refer to TSC guidance documents on the TSC Wiki Main Page for additional information on STUs; STUs do not require a new PSS for a new release).
+Also, a new PSS helps for tracking and historical purposes, as a new PSS assists HQ in keeping a one-to-one relationship of standards to projects.

 Q: What ballot types are required to go through the project approval process?

-A: All ballot types (Comment-Only, Informative, Normative, STU) need to go through the project approval process, however, as identified in the Project Scope Statement, a single project can define ballot plans for multiple types of ballots for the project, for example, Comment Only > STU > Normative or Informative > Normative.
+A: All ballot types (Comment-Only, Informative, Normative, STU) need to go through the project approval process, however, as identified in the Project Scope Statement, a single project can define ballot plans for multiple types of ballots for the project, for example, Comment Only > STU > Normative.

 Q: Should a project remain open/active during its STU Test Period?